9 Best Things To Do in Teguise, Lanzarote: Market and Museums

 The building passed in the possession of Ayuntamiento de Teguise in the year 1913.
 Since the year 1991 it is functioning as a Museum of Emigration.

 There are even more buildings just like these in Teguise, so the town deserves a few hours of exploration during the weekdays, when most tourists don't bother to stop here.
-From Teguise it is easy to go explore in other direction like Playa de Famara, Haria or Costa Teguise.
+From Teguise it is easy to go explore in other direction like Caleta de Famara, Haria or Costa Teguise.